DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 ![Layer Properties menu from Browser panel for protected areas with Attributes tab selected](image-7.png)

-This warning message appeared after adding a shapefile for towns with post offices.
+This warning message appeared after adding a Shapefile for towns with post offices.
 This message is warning the user that there was a transformation of coordinates between EPSG:4326 - WGS 84 and NAD83/Maryland (ftUS) and that properties should be checked to make sure that this transformation is applicable to the whole extent of the project.

 The warning message screenshot was created from [Geospatial Dataset of Roads and Settlement Features for the Chesapeake Bay Eastern Shore Region of Maryland, USA, 1865](https://doi.org/10.7910/DVN/KPILKU).
-As noted in the README file, all shapefiles are in North American Datum (NAD) 1983 Maryland State Plane.
+As noted in the README file, all Shapefiles are in North American Datum (NAD) 1983 Maryland State Plane.

 ![Coordinates transformation warning message](image-8.png)